 Project: Space / Gather / Make

-In autumn 2017, I was asked to curate a mini-exhibit for the Journal of Peer Production at the Tate Modern in October 2017 to explore the sights and sounds of shared machine shops from around the world as part of Art:Work at Tate Exchange.
+In autumn 2017, I collaborated with Tate Digital Learning to curate a new mini-exhibit with the Journal of Peer Production at the Tate Modern that explored the sights and sounds of makerspaces, or open workshops where people learn how to make things with mentors, tools and equipment, as part of the Art:Work project.

-More details about the exhibit can be found on the Space / Gather / Make website and on the Tate Exchange summary of the Art:Work week.
+Details about the exhibit can be found on the Space / Gather / Make website and on the Tate Exchange summary of Art:Work.